domhnallohanlon/thunkable_extensions/demo/_posts/2017-04-23-image-editor-extension.md

 ---
 title: Image Editor Extension
-category: community-extensions, nmd-apps
+category: community-extensions nmd-apps
 feature_image: "https://unsplash.it/1200/400?image=0"
 ---

-A brief description of how this extension works
+Short description of how this extension works

 <!-- more -->